mk-Guvi/React-Learning/Readme.md

 Maintain their own Private data-STATE
 Provides life cycle hooks

+PROPS VS STATES

 Props:

 props are nothing but the properties is optional inputs that component can accept and allows the component to be dyanamic

  props are Immutable

+Function Parameters

+props get passed to the component

+props-Functional components

+this.props-Class components

+States:

+States are Mutable(changed)

+variables decalred in function body

+state is managed within the component

+useStateHook- Functional Component

+this.state-class Component